Solidarity with Parkfield School Birmingham – No to Religious Homophobia

 The program is intended to explain to children that diversity exists and that regardless of such diversity, everyone has the right to be treated and respected equally.
 That regardless of differences, you have the capacity to be friends.

 Recently the school became the target of the religious fundamentalist parents.
-Muslim Parents of some of the pupils protested outside the school with signs reading, “say no to promoting of homosexuality and LGBT ways of life to our children”, “stop exploiting children’s innocence”, and “education not indoctrination”.
-One could argue that they were making the case against themselves, that they should not be indoctrinating their own children.
+Muslim parents of some of the pupils protested outside the school with signs reading, “say no to promoting of homosexuality and LGBT ways of life to our children”, “stop exploiting children’s innocence”, and “education not indoctrination”.

 The parents are right in one sense alone, education is not about indoctrination, it is about preparing children for their futures, and opening their minds to the diversity within society.